department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/UX/How-We-Work/designing-ui.md

 - **Rare: Using existing component(s) with some updates**
     - If you believe the existing component needs to be changed, add the component from the [VA Mobile App Design Library](https://www.figma.com/file/QVLPB3eOunmKrgQOuOt0SU/VA-Mobile-Design-Library?node-id=1028%3A3927) and **detach it for ideation**.
         - If components have been changed, have them reviewed by the [Component Committee](https://docs.google.com/document/d/1rgNpTvUjZR6E2Z6vfSrxLxvXt7Zxq1Jq6kw6TCDJbBk/edit?pli=1#bookmark=id.pv64bxlp7e6c) before finalizing your design.
-        - Once approved, work with the [design librarian](https://department-of-veterans-affairs.github.io/va-mobile-app/docs/UX/How-We-Work/design-librarian/) to add it to the library.
+        - Once approved, work with the [Design Librarian](https://department-of-veterans-affairs.github.io/va-mobile-app/docs/UX/How-We-Work/design-librarian/) to add it to the library.
 - **Caution: Making a new component**
     - If a design requires a new component, try using [Balsamiq](https://docs.google.com/document/d/1rgNpTvUjZR6E2Z6vfSrxLxvXt7Zxq1Jq6kw6TCDJbBk/edit?pli=1#heading=h.7jcyyrw27o8y), pen and paper, or your favorite low fidelity tool to ideate on ideas.
-    - When you’re ready, prep documentation for the component by following instructions in .
+    - When you’re ready, prep documentation for the component by following [how to document components](https://docs.google.com/document/d/1pC-Pyc_HDZMtHb17XRND_57u7H8I3IDATUDGgGxFZAg/edit#heading=h.iwlf7nqnidb).
     - You will be invited to a meeting and will review the component and the documentation with the Component Committee. _Note: These do not have to be high fidelity designs._
-    - Once approved, work with the [design librarian](https://department-of-veterans-affairs.github.io/va-mobile-app/docs/UX/How-We-Work/design-librarian/) to add it to the library.
+    - Once approved, work with the [Design Librarian](https://department-of-veterans-affairs.github.io/va-mobile-app/docs/UX/How-We-Work/design-librarian/) to add it to the library.

 ### Best Practices in Figma

 - Follow the rules around [where we work in Figma](https://department-of-veterans-affairs.github.io/va-mobile-app/docs/UX/How-We-Work/where-we-work#ui-library-and-feature-designs---figma).
 Generally, most of your work will be done in the [working file](https://department-of-veterans-affairs.github.io/va-mobile-app/docs/UX/How-We-Work/where-we-work#categoryname) for the category your feature is in.
- When starting a new feature, work with the [design librarian](https://department-of-veterans-affairs.github.io/va-mobile-app/docs/UX/How-We-Work/design-librarian/) to create a new working file.
+ When starting a new feature, work with the [Design Librarian](https://department-of-veterans-affairs.github.io/va-mobile-app/docs/UX/How-We-Work/design-librarian/) to create a new working file.
 - Every working file should include a **Cover** and **Readme** page in your file.
     - Readme page orients people to your file and the work in general.
 It should contain project info, important links, team members, etc.
 - In your working file, **avoid creating local components**.